Skip to main content

 7 mentions Positive Neutral Negative

 The game's humor is a standout feature, blending fantasy comedy with funny characters, quests, and dialogues that evoke a campy charm reminiscent of Shakespearean plays.
-Players appreciate the clever jokes and hidden humor gems, which enhance the overall experience without overwhelming the gameplay.
-Overall, the humor is well-received, contributing to the game's enjoyable and balanced atmosphere.
+Players appreciate the clever mix of obvious and subtle jokes, along with hidden humor gems that enhance the overall experience.
+Despite being in alpha, the humor is well-received, contributing to the game's enjoyable and balanced gameplay.

 • “If you like roguelikes with complex RPG elements and a fantasy comedy style, this game is for you!
 Some of these quests and random encounters are hilarious.”